 Conformance Claims (Optional)

-Conformance is defined only for Web pages.
-However, a conformance claim may be made to cover one page, a series of pages, or multiple related Web pages.

 Required Components of a Conformance Claim

 Conformance claims are not required.
-Authors can conform to WCAG 2.0 without making a claim.
+Authoring tools can conform to ATAG 2.0 without making a claim.
 However, if a conformance claim is made, then the conformance claim must include the following information:

 Date of the claim

-Guidelines title, version and URI "Web Content Accessibility Guidelines 2.0 at http://www.w3.org/TR/2008/REC-WCAG20-20081211/"
+Guidelines title, version and URI "Authoring Tool Accessibility Guidelines 2.0 at TBD"

 Conformance level satisfied: (Level A, AA or AAA)

-A concise description of the Web pages, such as a list of URIs for which the claim is made, including whether subdomains are included in the claim.

-Note 1: The Web pages may be described by list or by an expression that describes all of the URIs included in the claim.

-Note 2: Web-based products that do not have a URI prior to installation on the customer's Web site may have a statement that the product would conform when installed.

-A list of the Web content technologies relied upon.

-Note: If a conformance logo is used, it would constitute a claim and must be accompanied by the required components of a conformance claim listed above.
+Authoring tool information: The name of the authoring tool and sufficient additional information to specify the version (e.g., vendor name, version number (or version range), required patches or updates, human language of the user interface or documentation).
+Note: If the authoring tool is a collection of software components (e.g., a markup editor, an image editor, and a validation tool), then information must be provided separately for each component, although the conformance claim will treat them as a whole.
+As stated above, the Claimant has sole responsibility for the conformance claim, not the developer of any of the software components.

+Platform(s): The platform(s) upon which the authoring tool was evaluated:

+For user agent platform(s) (used to evaluate web-based authoring tool user interfaces): provide the name and version information of the user agent(s).

+For platforms that are not user agents (used to evaluate non-web-based authoring tool user interfaces): provide the name and version information of the platform(s) (e.g., desktop operating system, mobile operating system, cross-OS environment) and the name and version of the platform accessibility service(s) employed.

+A list of Web content technologies produced by the authoring tool that are included in the claim.
+If there are any web content technologies produced by the authoring tool that are not included in the conformance claim, these must be listed separately.

+If any success criteria are to be considered not applicable, an explanation is to be provided.

 Optional Components of a Conformance Claim

-In addition to the required components of a conformance claim above, consider providing additional information to assist users.
+In addition to the required components of a conformance claim above, consider providing additional information to assist authors.
 Recommended additional information includes:

 A list of success criteria beyond the level of conformance claimed that have been met.
-This information should be provided in a form that users can use, preferably machine-readable metadata.

-A list of the specific technologies that are "used but not relied upon."

-A list of user agents, including assistive technologies that were used to test the content.

 Information about any additional steps taken that go beyond the success criteria to enhance accessibility.

-A machine-readable metadata version of the list of specific technologies that are relied upon.

 A machine-readable metadata version of the conformance claim.

+A description of the authoring tool that identifies the types of editing-views that it includes.

+A description of how the ATAG 2.0 success criteria were met where this may not be obvious.

 Note 1: Refer to Understanding Conformance Claims for more information and example conformance claims.